yuchiki/atcoderHelper/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: report issue
-about: for reporting bugs
+about: for reporting an issue
 title: "[ISSUE] "
-labels: ''
+labels: issue
 assignees: ''

 ---